KxSystems/analyst-training/kxscm/module/A.Tutorial.Doc/file/walkthrough.md

 -------

 In this quick data analysis project, we took some simulated sensor data and imported it using using the *Table Transformer*.
-We then performed some ad-hoc visualizations using Analyst's *Visual Inspector*.
+We then performed some ad-hoc visualizations using the *Visual Inspector* tool.
 We then built some custom visualizations using the *Grammar of Graphics*.

 While performing our visualization on the sensors data, we identified a potential issue with one of the sensors in the system.
 We then created some custom visualization to investigate